Barking Abbey

-Barking Abbey is a former royal monastery located in Barking, in the London Borough of Barking and Dagenham.
+The Abbey of St Mary and St Ethelburga, founded in the 7th-century and commonly known as Barking Abbey, is a former Roman Catholic, royal monastery located in Barking, in the London Borough of Barking and Dagenham.
 It has been described as having been "one of the most important nunneries in the country".

 Originally established in the 7th century, from the late 10th century the abbey followed the Rule of St. Benedict.
 The abbey had a large endowment and sizeable income but suffered severely after 1377, when the River Thames flooded around 720 acre of the abbey's land, which was unable to be reclaimed.
-Despite this, at the time of the dissolution it was still the third wealthiest nunnery in England.
+However, at the time of the dissolution, it was still the third-wealthiest women's monastery in England.

 The abbey existed for almost 900 years, until its closure in 1539, as part of King Henry VIII's Dissolution of the Monasteries.
 It had many notable abbesses including several saints, former queens and the daughters of kings.
 The abbess of Barking held precedence over all other abbesses in England.

 The ruined remains of Barking Abbey now form part of a public open space known as Abbey Green.
 It is recognisable for its partially restored Grade-II* Listed Curfew Tower, which features on the coat of arms of the London Borough of Barking and Dagenham.

 Barking Abbey is also notable because the adjacent St Margaret's Church, a grade I listed building dating back to the 13th century, was built within its grounds.
 The Abbey Ruins are used as a venue each May for outdoor classical concerts, as well as an annual pilgrimage by members of the Eastern Orthodox Church.